The Senior Leader Master’s Degree Apprenticeship

 If you not have a degree, do you have other professional qualifications and/or managerial experience as this may be sufficient.
 Please contact us for further information.

-Also, even if your organisation has used up all its levy funds there is a co-investment route where the government pays 95% of the cost.
-Your employer’s cost is spread over the 18 month duration of the programme and works out to £50 per month.
+Also, even if your levy paying organisation has used up all its levy funds the co-investment route is also available where the government pays 95% of the cost.
+Under the co-investment route the employer’s cost is spread over the 18 month duration of the programme and works out to £50 per month.

 GAIN THREE MASTER’S DEGREES AND PROFESSIONAL REGISTRATION